Explore more blogs

 3. Put your supporters in the driver’s seat 🚗

-One of the biggest benefits of social media fundraising is that you’re tapping into a network of real, connected people.
-So, don’t just share your story—give your social media followers concrete ways to take an active role in your strategy.
+One of the biggest benefits of social media fundraising is tapping into a network of real, connected people.
+So, don’t just share your story—empower your social media followers to take an active role in your strategy.

-Create fundraisers, programs, and resources that take advantage of the fun, community-based nature of social media.
-Here are some of the most common tools and ideas:
+Create fundraisers, programs, and resources that leverage the fun, community-based nature of social media.
+Here are some of the most effective tools and ideas:

 • Peer-to-peer fundraising 👯 Supporters can create personal fundraising pages and collect donations on behalf of your cause (think birthday fundraisers or marathon pledges!).

-• Brand ambassadors 📣 Assemble your top supporters—the ones who are the first to like, share, and comment on your posts—and invite them to become stewards of your cause.
+• Brand ambassadors 📣 Assemble your top supporters—the ones who always like, share, and comment on your posts—and invite them to become stewards of your cause.

-• Crowdfunding 💾 Launch a crowdfunding campaign and have your supporters share the campaign page on social media to help broaden your reach.
+• Crowdfunding 💸 Launch a crowdfunding campaign and encourage your supporters to share the campaign page on social media to expand your reach.

-Now that we’ve covered the fundamentals of social media fundraising, let’s explore some ways you can bring these ideas to life.
+Now that we’ve covered the fundamentals of social media fundraising, let’s explore actionable ways to bring these ideas to life.

-We’ve rounded up a quick list of fundraising social media posts and campaigns that are ready-made to drive engagement, build off trends and hot topics, and get eyes on your donation page.
+We’ve rounded up a quick list of fundraising social media posts and campaigns designed to drive engagement, build off trending topics, and bring more eyes to your donation page.

 1. Host a livestream or virtual event 👀

-While in-person events are still popular, live virtual events really took off during the COVID-19 pandemic, and continue to be a powerful tool for social media fundraising.
-Try an expert webinar, gaming tournament, speed dating night, movie online auction, or virtual happy hour.
+While in-person events are still popular, livestreaming has really taken off.
+Try hosting an expert webinar, gaming tournament, speed dating night, movie online auction, or virtual happy hour.

-Hashtags clue you into emerging trends, letting you get in on the conversation, introduce yourself to new donors, and fundraise with ease.
-Make sure your message and call-to-action are relevant to the hashtag so people aren’t confused why you’re posting.
+Hashtags clue you into emerging trends, making it easier to join the conversation, introduce your cause to new donors, and raise funds.
+Just make sure your message and call-to-action are relevant to the hashtag so people aren’t confused by your post.

-3. Kick off a social media challenge đŸ’„
+3. Kick off a social media challenge 💥

 Ever heard of the #IceBucketChallenge?
-The wacky, ice-cold dare raised over $115 million in 2014.
-Ask your followers to do something funny, challenging, or crazy, post evidence to social media, and tag their friends to participate and donate.
-Don’t forget a hashtag to go with it!
+The wacky, ice-cold dare raised over $115 million in 2014 and became a global phenomenon.
+Ask your followers to do something funny, challenging, or unexpected, post evidence to social media, and tag their friends to participate and donate.
+Don’t forget to create a unique hashtag to boost visibility!

 4. Partner with a social media influencer 📣

-Ask celebrities, influencers, and experts to contribute funds, match donations, spread the word, promote your fundraiser, donate products, and more.
-You can even do a social media takeover, where your cause “takes over” their profile, including their cover photo, profile picture, and social media posts.
+Ask celebrities, influencers, and experts to donate, match contributions, promote your fundraiser, or spread the word.
+You can even arrange a social media takeover, where your cause temporarily “takes over” their profile, updating their cover photo, profile picture, and posts to showcase your organization’s mission.

 5. Slide into the DMs 💬

-While social media is great for sharing your message with a large audience, it’s hard to beat a personalized, one-on-one request to donate.
-If you’ve got the resources, send direct messages (DMs) to each potential donor on your social media channels.
+While social media helps share your message with a large audience, it’s hard to beat a personalized, one-on-one request.
+If you have the resources, send direct messages (DMs) to each potential donor on your social media channels.

-6. Hold a photo or video contest đŸ“·
+6. Hold a photo or video contest 📷

-Call for photo and video submissions, and then have people donate on your campaign page to vote for their favorites.
-A contest sets you up for a ton of organic engagement (likes, comments, questions) and the visual element helps you stand out in everyone’s news feed.
+Call for photo and video submissions, then have people donate on your campaign page to vote for their favorites.
+A contest can quickly boost organic engagement (likes, comments, shares), and the visual element helps your fundraiser stand out in crowded news feeds.

-Donation matches let you double or triple your funds without increasing your workload or online fundraising costs.
-On social media, a donation match can add credibility to your campaign and give it a boost if donations start to lag.
+Matching gifts double or even triple your funds without increasing your workload or online fundraising costs.
+On social media, a donation match adds credibility to your campaign and provides a boost if donations start to lag.

 8. Integrate with an all-in-one fundraising platform 🧈